Samsung 980 (non-PRO) 1TB Review

 On the other hand, Samsung’s reliability track record is second to none.
 You also get access to useful software, including Samsung SSD Magician and the Data Migration tool for easy drive cloning.
 These factors allow Samsung to charge a bit more for the 980, but for now, the difference in pricing is a bit too large for a clear-cut recommendation.

-The Samsung 980 is offers excellent performance in the entry-level PCIe 3.0/NVMe space, but it is less competitive in the pricing department.
+The Samsung 980 offers adequate performance in the entry-level PCIe 3.0/NVMe space, but it is less competitive in the pricing department.

 - It's a Samsung